Chisholm, New South Wales: Facilities

 The first school located in Chisholm is St. Aloysius Catholic Primary School.
-The closest public primary school is Thornton Public School, and secondary school is Francis Greenway High School.
+The closest public primary school is Thornton Public School, and the secondary school is Francis Greenway High School.

 In 2018 St. Bede's Catholic College opened to cater for the increased demand for Catholic Education in the Maitland region.
 St Bede's Catholic College is currently located next to St. Aloysius Catholic Primary School.
 A child care centre, St Nicholas Early Education, is located alongside St Aloysius.
 There are two other childcare centres in Chisholm.

 In September 2022, Maitland City Council approved a development application submitted by Revelop to construct a shopping centre branded as Chisholm Plaza.
 Construction was scheduled to begin in April 2023, and continuing through to completion in December 2023.
 However, this never occurred.
-The centre has not been built yet and some residents are dissapproving of this.
+The centre has not been built yet and some residents are disapproving of this.
 It is hoped that construction will begin soon, although that may not happen.
 The Chisholm Plaza is said to boast two supermarkets, a bottle shop, cafes, restaurants, a tavern, and 40 lettable shop fronts for speciality retailers.
 In addition to these retail offerings the site will also house medical/allied health care facilities, another early education centre, and lifestyle facilities including a gym and swim school.
-Residents are looking forward to this exciting new plan but it may take a while for construction to commence.